Estimated reading time: 4 minutes

-As a partner in a relationship, every one of us is involved in a dance.
-And when we’re on different pages from each other, we might mistakenly feel the need to ‘coach’ our partner on how to be, what to think, or how to improve themselves.
-In fact we need to do the exact opposite!
-We need to improve our own dancing first.
+We need to improve our own dancing first if we want to be an exceptional team.
+As a partner in a relationship, every one of us is involved in an intricate dance.
+Especially when we’re on different pages from each other, we try all sorts of steps that rarely work.
+One of them is that we might mistakenly feel the need to ‘coach’ our partner on how to be, what to think, or how to improve themselves.

 “I learned a lot from a discussion I had with a two-time world champion ballroom dancer who has also mentored other dancers to become world champions.
 This man truly knows dancing and coaching.
 He told me the way to help your partner to become a better dancer is to become a better dancer yourself.